D7EAD/liboai/documentation/README.md

 <br>
 <p>Once we have properly included the necessary header file to use the library--and assuming symbols are linked properly--we can make use of the class in <code>liboai.h</code> to get started.
 At some point in our source code, we will have to choose when to define a <code>liboai::OpenAI</code> object to access component interfaces.
 Each component interface stored in this object offers methods associated with it, so, for instance, interface <code>Image</code> will have a method <code>create(...)</code> to generate an image from text.
 Each method returns a <code>liboai::Response</code> containing response information.
 However, before we start using these methods, we must first set our authorization information--otherwise it will not work!

 <code>liboai::OpenAI</code> also houses another important member, the authorization member, which is used to set authorization information (such as the API key and organization IDs) before we call the API methods.
+For more information on additional members found in <code>liboai::Authorization</code>, refer to the <a href="./authorization">authorization</a> folder above.

 See below for both a correct and incorrect control flow when generating an image.</p>
 <table>
 <tr>
 <th>Correct</th>